 Evidence Based Predictors are activities, services and supports that occur during the school years that have been identified through research as being associated with higher rates of success as youth enter adulthood.
 The predictors provide regional teams with ideas for programs and services to build community capacity and investment in serving transition youth.

-OCALI developed several tools for the Ohio Employment First Transition Framework to assist individuals and teams across agencies to understand, learn more about, and use evidence based practices and predictors.
+OCALI developed several tools for the Ohio Employment First Transition Framework to assist individuals and teams across agencies to understand, learn more about, and use effective practices and predictors.
 These tools provide a brief introduction to the practices and predictors and links to more information (including the NSTTAC website).
 Each document contains review tool to help individuals and teams identify areas of strength and to prioritize needs.
-Individual youth teams can use the tools to review the IEP and other agency documents to ensure that evidence based practices are individualized and included.
-District or regional teams can also use the tools to help plan access to evidence based predictors to improve post school outcomes.
+Individual youth teams can use the tools to review the IEP and other agency documents to ensure that effective practices are individualized and included.
+District or regional teams can also use the tools to help plan access to effective predictors to improve post school outcomes.

-Download Evidence Based Practices for Transition Youth and Evidence Based Predictors for Post-School Success tools.
+Download Effective Practices for Transition Youth and Effective Predictors for Post-School Success tools.
 Also, visit the Ohio Employment First website for more information and tools.